RajShukla2308/notesApp/README.md

 2)In the terminal , type 'npm init';

-3) Fill the answers according to questions. when it is asking starting of the file , enter app.js(if you dont know anything , just keep pressing enter key)
+3)Fill the answers according to questions. when it is asking starting of the file , enter app.js(if you dont know anything , just keep pressing enter key)

 4)it will install all the dependencies for the project including 'node modules' folder. if it doesnt , please type command 'npm install'.Now you will see
     the folder 'node modules'.
 5)Change the 'src' folder of project with downloaded 'src' folder. / copy this src folder and paste it there.

-6) open src folder in terminal and type command 'node app.js' , it will start the project.
+6)open src folder in terminal and type command 'node app.js' , it will start the project.